 There are several caves along the river, that have been traditionally used by the villagers as shelters to survive the nights on their journey to and from Leh.
 Your team will cook a hot lunch for you in the caves.

 Seven: The most alive and vibrant river

 The Zanskar river has a vibrant personality.
 It flows ever so quietly at times, almost like a distant whisper, giving you time to adore the landscapes, at other times, it gushes forward full force with all its strength making its presence known.
 It is the living soul of the trek, and it brings the entire valley to life with its ever changing colours.

 Eight: The challenging terrain

 However, the river is extremely sensitive to the slightest change in the temperatures.
 Ice forms and breaks every few hours as the temperature rises and drops in the valley.
-The terrain will tranform every few kilometers and there is no knowing what challenges lie ahead of you.
+The terrain will transform every few kilometers and there is no knowing what challenges lie ahead of you on this trek

 You might have to navigate your way through thick slabs for broken ice...

 Nine: The challenging terrain

 ...or walk for miles and miles in slush and dodgy thin ice.
 And all of that can happen within 24 hours.

 The campsites on Chadar may not be the most spaced out, but as the day comes to an end, watch the sky come to life with billions and billions of stars.
 You camp next to a frozen river, under a thick blanket of stars, to me, that's more than perfect.